seandstewart/bardly/pending/tragedies/hamlet/uncut.md

 gain-giving, as would perhaps trouble a woman.

 **HORATIO**
-If your mind dislike any thing, obey it: I will
+If your mind dislike anything, obey it: I will
 forestall their repair hither, and say you are not
 fit.